U.S. district court found Pensacola native guilty for Jan. 6 involvement at Capitol - NewsBreak

 A Pensacola man was found guilty last month of multiple misdemeanor charges for his involvement in the Jan.
 6 riot at the Capitol in Washington, D.C.

-At the conclusion of a two-day bench trial in a federal court in D.C., Jesus Rivera, 38, was convicted on June 17 of knowingly entering or remaining in any restricted building or grounds without lawful authority, knowingly engaging in disorderly conduct on Capitol grounds with intent to impede government business or official functions, engaging in disorderly or disruptive conduct on Capitol buildings or grounds, and parading, demonstrating or picketing in the Capitol Building.
+At the conclusion of a two-day bench trial in a federal court in D.C., Jesus Rivera , 38, was convicted June 17 of knowingly entering or remaining in any restricted building or grounds without lawful authority, knowingly engaging in disorderly conduct on Capitol grounds with intent to impede government business or official functions, engaging in disorderly or disruptive conduct on Capitol buildings or grounds, and parading, demonstrating or picketing in the Capitol building.

 Based on evidence presented at the trial, Rivera illegally crossed a law enforcement perimeter and entered the Capitol grounds near the Northwest Lawn.
 While he made it to the northwestern stairway, he recorded the police line struggling to hold back a large group trying to enter the upper terrace, according the judge's written findings of fact and conclusions of law ruling.